neutrino2306/Weighted-Grade-Calculator/README.md

-﻿# 🎓 Weighted Grade Calculator Software
+﻿# 🎓 Weighted Grade Calculator

 ## 📌 Project Overview
 A simple and intuitive **weighted grade calculator** that allows users to input **course credits and grades** to compute their **weighted average grade**.